griffithben/fullstack-blog/source/_posts/Homebrewing-A-Steinbier.md

   <small>Scrap Countertop Granite.</small>
 </div>

 I grabbed about 16 or so fist-sized chunks of what looked like granite countertop scrap.
 However, I found myself second guessing the quality of the scrap and if it would be good for my purposes or not.
-I eventually stumbled across a [video from Sixpoint Brewery](https://www.youtube.com/watch?v=oJV3OAzYJdo) that documented their process of brewing a stein beer.
+I eventually stumbled across a [video from Sixpoint Brewery](https://www.youtube.com/watch?v=oJV3OAzYJdo) that documented their process of brewing a stienbier.
 They had sourced granite counter scrap similar to mine and decided not to use it as it easily broke in half after one use.
 While I would be using a different technique than they employed, I also decided to look elsewhere for my stones.

 Fortunately, my girlfriend’s father used to work construction and had several large blocks of granite left over from a previous job.
-He and I went out and hit one with a sledge hammer several times to produce chunks of raw Missouri granite that would be perfect for my stein beer.
+He and I went out and hit one with a sledge hammer several times to produce chunks of raw Missouri granite that would be perfect for my stienbier.
 I took home a 5gal bucket full of granite rocks and then refined some of the sharper edges with a hammer and chisel to reduce the likelihood of any of the edges from shattering off into my kettle due to the heat.

 I knew moving super heated rocks from a fire to my kettle would be difficult and  didn’t really own any tongs that would work well for the job.
 I found these 26in [firewood tongs](https://www.amazon.com/dp/B01N654UZY/) on Amazon and decided to give them a shot.
 I’m happy to report they worked well.
 They are pretty thin so grabbing a rock the wrong way could easily mean accidentally dropping it so you need to make sure you have a good grip with them.